guillaumepn/todaylist/README.md

 # TodayList

-TodayList is a todo-app oriented for daily habits and tasks
+TodayList is a todo-app oriented towards daily habits and tasks

 ![TodayList insight](./todaylist-insight.png)